madebykrol/interactr-ts/src/README.md

 The idea is that you could create re-usable application componenets aka use cases that are independenten of infrastructure and presentation specifics.

+## Breaking changes in 3.0.0
+1) Filename casings changed to align with imports
+## Bug fixes in 3.0.0
+1) The self contained resolver now supports use-cases with constructor parameters.

+## Updates in 3.0.1
+1) Patches to readme
+2) You can now import packages directly from 'interactr'

 ## Breaking changes in 2.0.0
 1) Interactr library now utilizes "Promises" which makes the calls to hub.execute awaitable.
 2) Changes to the file names has been made to make them consistent to comply with 'forceConsistentCasingInFileNames: true'